roytdmh/Capstone_Blossom_2024_final/README.md

-This model predicts Item Store Returns for a Nigerian retai chain
+This model predicts Item Store Returns for a Nigerian retail chain